oat-sa/taohub-articles/forge/Thinktank.md

 TAO X.X - Surveys Management and Advanced Item Bank Translation capabilities (Not yet released)
 -----------------------------------------------------------------------------------------------

-### 1. Dedicated authoring tool for surveys
+###1.
+Dedicated authoring tool for surveys{#1-dedicated-authoring-tool-for-surveys}

 \> Background questionnaire and survey management: template-based survey item authoring, and survey items repository.\
 \> Design complete surveys including cognitive assessments and background data collection in a fully integrated way.\
 \> Design Branching rules, consistency checks and derived variables in your questionnaire.

-### 2. Translation capabilities with support for a professional translation outside TAO through XLIFF standard format.
+###2.
+Translation capabilities with support for a professional translation outside TAO through XLIFF standard format.{#2-translation-capabilities-with-support-for-a-professional-translation-outside-tao-through-xliff-standard-format}

 \> Advanced functionalities for translation and context adaptation of test and items, including support for professional translators and standard translation tools\
 \> Improve the quality of content translation, and cross-language comparability through translation and verification quality processes into TAO for multilingual surveys and assessments\